PredictiveEcology/SpaDES/index.md

     <h1>
     <a id="spatial-discrete-event-simulation-spades" class="anchor" href="#spatial-discrete-event-simulation-spades" aria-hidden="true"><span class="octicon octicon-link"></span></a>Spatial Discrete Event Simulation (SpaDES)</h1>

-*Develop and run spatially explicit discrete event simulation models.*
+    <p><em>Develop and run spatially explicit discrete event simulation models.</em></p>

-Easily implement a variety of simulation models, with a focus on spatially explicit agent based models.
+    <p>Easily implement a variety of simulation models, with a focus on spatially explicit agent based models.
 The core simulation components are built upon a discrete event simulation framework that facilitates modularity, and easily enables the user to include additional functionality by running user-built simulation modules.
-Included are numerous tools to visualize raster and other maps.
+Included are numerous tools to visualize raster and other maps.</p>

     <p>This project began at the Canadian Forest Service in 2014.</p>